Target Markets

 E-Health

-An Electronic Health Record (EHR) is the health record of an individual that is accessible online from separate, interoperable automated systems.
-A transition to EHR management enables remote access to health information, removes administrative burdens, enhances productivity, opens up new opportunities, and reduces the occurrence of medical errors.
+An Electronic Health Record (EHR) is a personal health record that is accessible online from separate, interoperable automated systems.
+A transition to EHR management enables remote access to health information, removes administrative burdens, enhances productivity, and reduces the occurrence of medical errors.

-Privacy and security concerns are major impediments to EHR management.
-Individuals and medical professionals alike are concerned about their privacy and autonomy; these concerns go well beyond safeguards against outsiders.
-At the same time, healthcare regulations such as the U.S. Health Insurance Portability and Accountability Act (HIPAA) are pushing security technologies for identity and access management to the forefront.
+Privacy, security, and autonomy concerns are major impediments to EHR management for individuals and medical professionals alike.
+At the same time, healthcare regulations are pushing security technologies for access to health records to the forefront.

-• Authorized parties can digitally sign any EHR entries they add or modify.
-This enables medical professionals to verify that any EHR entries on which they rely have been entered by authorized parties.
-In this manner, medical professionals and healthcare service providers can maintain partial ownership of EHRs and avoid legal liabilities due to reliance on corrupted EHR information.
+• Authorized parties can digitally sign EHR entries they add or modify.
+This enables medical professionals to verify the source and integrity of EHR entries on which they rely.
+In this manner, professionals and service providers can maintain partial ownership of EHRs and avoid legal liabilities resulting from corrupted EHR information.

 Government Online